─CURRICULUM

 Articles on `Emergence',

-Bellaterra: Universitat Autònoma de Barcelona, 2006. ( in
+Universitat Autònoma de Barcelona, 2006. ( in Spanish

-Spanish and Catalan) Also appeared in English as London
+and Catalan) Also appeared in English as `Theories of Causation and Explanation:

 Articles on `Closure',